11 min read

 Cybersecurity Career Pathways - Photo by Brendan Church / Unsplash

-The Entry-Level Paradox
+The Entry-Level Reality

-This means the pathway into cybersecurity isn't direct it's strategic.
+This means the pathway into cybersecurity isn't direct.
 The most successful entrants use adjacent roles as stepping stones, building foundational skills while positioning themselves for security-specific positions.

 The Full Spectrum: Understanding All Cybersecurity Disciplines

-Having worked across the cybersecurity vendor ecosystem for over two decades, I've seen firsthand that the strongest security programs aren't built by technical teams alone, they're built by diverse disciplines working together.
+Having worked across the cybersecurity vendor ecosystem for over two decades, I've seen firsthand that the strongest security programs aren't built by technical teams alone.
+They're built by diverse disciplines working together.

-Example Technical Tracks
+Technical Tracks

 Career Track Key Roles Entry Pathway